Homemade Butter {The Ultimate Guide}

 • Salted Or Unsalted: Make unsalted or salted variations.
 This information is in the recipe card at the bottom.

-• Herbed Compound Butter: Add fresh or dried herbs into your butter.
-Or even wild ramps!
-This is a great way to preserve fresh herbs by making compound butters you can freeze and use throughout the year as needed.
+• Herbed Compound Butter: Add fresh or dried herbs.
+This is a great way to preserve fresh herbs by making compound butter you can freeze and use throughout the year as needed.

 • Butter Of The Gods: Mix roasted or smoked bone marrow with your fresh butter in a 50/50 ratio and use it on steaks, roasted potatoes, roasted vegetables.
 Herbed butter works really well in this preparation, especially parsley, and I recommend adding salt or even smoked salt (recipe).
 I have a recipe for roasted bone marrow you can use.